-To get back to this necklace, here we have ordinary cultured oyster pearls.
+To get back to this necklace, here we have ordinary cultured freshwater pearls.
 "Ordinary" in the sense that cultured pearls are common today, produced in vast quantities.

 "Extraordinary" in that each pearl is produced by a living creature.
-The standard explanation (not the Vedic one by the way) is that the poor oyster secretes beautiful,
+The standard explanation (not the Vedic one by the way) is that the poor animal secretes beautiful,

 lustrous nacre to cover irritating foreign material which gets into its shell, and man takes advantage of it.
-Think about it: the oyster could just as easily coat the
+Think about it: the oyster or other mollusc could just as easily coat the

 offending material with some gelatinous goo or something, but no, it coats it with

 something gorgeous.
 Johari gives rituals for wearing a pearl which include the recitation of the mantra of Moon